 The version specifies the OpenFlow switch protocol version being used.
-During the earlier draft phase of the OpenFlow Switch Protocol, the most significant bit was set to indicate an experimental version.
-The lower bits indicate the revision number of the protocol.
-The version of the protocol described by the current specification is 1.3.4, and its ofp_version is 0x04.
+The most significant bit in the version field is reserved and must be set to 0.
+The 7 lower bits indicate the revision number of the protocol.
+The version of the protocol described by the current specification is 1.4.1, and its ofp_version is 0x05.